 How long do they live?
 How big do they grow?

-While these are great beginner snakes, they are a lifelong pet.
+While these are great beginner snakes, they are lifelong pets.
 Ball pythons live up to 30 years with the oldest on record living over 40.
 These snakes are also a good introduction to having larger reptiles as an adult male can grow to be 2 to 3 feet in length while adult females can get up to 3 to 5 feet in length.
 Hatchling balls emerge from the egg and are about 10 inches long.

 - Exo Terra enclosure: these were specifically designed for tropical reptiles and amphibians.
 They have locking glass doors, hold heat and humidity very well and are extremely popular with experienced snake owners.

 - Wooden vivariums: these offer more privacy for your snake and also hold heat and humidity very well.
-With these you would need to buy a lock for the glass doors.
+With these, you would need to buy a lock for the glass doors.

 - Plastic tubs: these are used mostly by breeders and those who keep multiple snakes.
 They are lightweight and work well to hold heat and humidity while letting your snake have a lot of privacy.
 They aren’t the prettiest but they do the job.

-- Glass tanks: usually used as fish tanks, these are also very popular with first time snake and reptile owners.
+- Glass tanks: usually used as fish tanks, these are also very popular with first-time snake and reptile owners.
 They offer a lot of visibility but can cause your snake to feel vulnerable and unable to hide.
 These also have mesh or screen tops that make it difficult to keep in the heat and humidity and you would need a lock for the lid.